agustinlare/docs/aws-cloudpratictioner.md

 # Shared Responsability Model

-The Shared Responsibility model is a cloud security framework that defines the securityu obligation of the customer versa the CSP e.g. AWS
+The Shared Responsibility model is a cloud security framework that defines the security obligation of the customer versa the CSP e.g. AWS

 Customers are responsible for Security **in** the Cloud.
 AWS is responsible for Security **of** the Cloud